StrongMind/culture/tech_sessions/retries.md

 I've been seeing a pattern of retrying HTTP requests for downstream APIs in process when handling events from queues.
 There are some problems with this, which can result in significant scaling issues and a massive increase of cloud costs in an outage scenario.

-Furthermore, it can obscure problems and make debugging harder in our larger ecosystem.
+Furthermore, it can obscure problems and make debugging harder in our larger ecosystem - if multiple systems in a row do this, it can also multiply exponentially.

 ### Examples